mdobrzyn/colour-pinging-bash-script/README.md

 Scripts provide to get fast information about availability hosts.
 The output is in colour so it easy to find which host is not working.

-It is working very fast. in 0.3s you can check avaiability od 50 hosts.
+It is working very fast. in 0.3s you can check avaiability of 50 hosts.

 ## Installation